QuillAndroz/QuillAndroz/README.md

 ### [Project 1: Descriptive and inferential statistics]()
 - **Tools Used**: Python
 - **Description**: Analyzed experimental data for an agglomeration process.
-Predictive model using basic machine learning to determine the water lost in a heating process.
+A predictive model is used to determine the water lost in a heating process.
 Analysis of variance to assess the statistical significance of pellet production parameters.

 ### [Project 2: Data Cleaning, Transformation and Visualization]()
 - **Tools Used**: Python